deeplearning4j/deeplearning4j/updater.md

 # Deeplearning4j Updaters Explained

-We assume here that readers know how Stochastic Gradient Descent works.
+This page and the explanations that follow assume that readers know how [Stochastic Gradient Descent](../glossary.html#stochasticgradientdescent) works.

 The main difference in updaters is how they treat the learning rate.